-The LXI Consortium does not warrant or represent the accuracy or content of the material contained herein, and expressly disclaims any express or implied warranty, including any implied warranty of merchantability or fitness for a specific purpose, or that the use of the material contained herein is free from patent infringement.
+The LXI Consortium does not warrant or represent the accuracy that the use of the material contained herein is free from patent infringement.
 LXI Consortium Standards documents are supplied "as is".
 The existence of an LXI Consortium Standard does not imply that there are no other ways to produce, test, measure, purchase, market, or provide other goods and services related to the scope of the LXI Consortium Standard.
 Furthermore, the viewpoint expressed at the time a standard is approved and issued is subject to change brought about through developments in the state of the art and comments received from users of the standard.
-Every LXI Consortium Standard is subjected to review at least every five years for revision or reaffirmation.
-When a document is more than five years old and has not been reaffirmed, it is reasonable to conclude that its contents, although still of some value, do not wholly reflect the present state of the art.
 Users are cautioned to check to determine that they have the latest edition of any LXI Consortium Standard.